 Winning the scholarship was ‘a real shock’, according to Kylie, who spent eight years working towards her qualification and now plans to become a chartered accountant.

 “Craig gave so much back to the community, so Chartered Accountants Australia and New Zealand were looking for somebody who also enjoyed getting stuck-in with the community,” she says.

-Kylie, who received her qualification at Open Polytechnic’s recent Wellington graduation ceremony, volunteers for Taranaki-based group The Network.
+Kylie, who received her qualification at one of Open Polytechnic’s Wellington graduation ceremony, volunteers for Taranaki-based group The Network.